Get Involved in Open Science Research: An Overview of Ongoing Surveys

 Survey on the Practice of Open Science in the Czech Republic

-The second survey targets those who provide technical, methodological, or advisory support for open science within research institutions – including data managers, repository operators, or training coordinators.
-It seeks to map institutional support structures, available services, and the main challenges in implementing open science.
-The findings will help inform coordinated national development efforts beyond 2027.
-This anonymous survey takes 15 to 20 minutes and is open until June 20, 2025 – access it here (only in Czech).
+The second survey targets those providing technical, methodological, or advisory support for open science within research institutions — including data stewards, repository managers, and training coordinators.
+It aims to map institutional support structures, available services, and key barriers to implementation.
+This survey takes 15 to 20 minutes to complete, and data collection has been extended until June 25, 2025.
+It is available here (only in Czech).

 UNESCO International Survey on Remote Access to Scientific Equipment